*

 Picture yourself strolling through a temperate rainforest, guided by new pathways that lead you through a journey of discovery.
 Here, the key themes of conservation and climate solutions will unfold, inviting everyone to be a part of something bigger.

-plants to care for in new homes, ready for reinstating back in the Palm Houses
+plants being prepared for reinstating back in the Palm Houses

-metres sq of rusted ironwork to strip the paint from, repair and restore
+metres sq of rusted ironwork repaired and restored

 RBGE is home to one of the world's richest collections of living plants with more than 130,000 plants in our care, and 13,500 distinct species in cultivation built up over centuries from across the globe.

-These Grade A Listed Heritage buildings are instrumental in documenting the past, nurturing the present and protecting the future.
-They, along with the research Glasshouses, are home to 30% of our unique plant collection and enable us to protect against a loss of genetic diversity, and reduce the risk of extinction for species threatened in the wild.
+These A Listed Heritage buildings are instrumental in documenting the past, nurturing the present and protecting the future.
+They, along with the research Glasshouses and Front Range, are home to 40% of our unique plant collection and enable us to protect against a loss of genetic diversity, and reduce the risk of extinction for species threatened in the wild.

 Find out more about the history of the Palm Houses